↑

 Dry rubs are a wonderful way to infuse a lot of flavor into the meat.
 What is a dry rub?
 It’s very simple, dry rub is a combination of spices, herbs, and sugar.
 Basically, it’s dry ingredients and spice ingredients mixed together for coating and flavoring meat.

-When making homemade dry rub, it’s best to incorporates all taste elements like sweet, savory, and spicy.
+When making a homemade dry rub, it’s best to incorporate all taste elements like sweet, savory, and spicy.
 All three elements combined together make a flavor explosion for your taste buds.

 When it comes to sweet, the best base is brown sugar.
 I often use dark brown sugar for an additional molasses flavor, which comes out even more when the dry rub starts to caramelize in heat.

 For heat, I find cayenne to be the most complimentary of the other spices.
 If cayenne is not available, you can get the heat from chili powder.
-The reason I prefer cayenne is because it adds a good amount of heat without overpowering other flavors, like chili powder tends to do.
+The reason I prefer cayenne is that it adds a good amount of heat without overpowering other flavors like chili powder tends to do.

 When it comes to paprika, which is a big and important ingredient in a dry rub, I prefer to go with smoked, especially if I’m making meats in the oven.
 If I’m cooking on a grill or in the smoker, I can easily use regular sweet paprika since there will be plenty of smokey flavor coming from the grill.